shanza95/Comparison-of-Region-Based-on-Sales/README.md

 ## Insights
 - The relevant dataset can be accessed [here](Regional%20Sales%20Analysis-%20Dataset).
-- To explore the comparison between two region's sales, refer to the link provided [here](https://public.tableau.com/app/profile/shanza.saleem/viz/SalesComparisonbyRegion_17443116394220/Dashboard).
+- To explore the comparison between two region's sales through an interactive dashboard, refer to the link provided [here](https://public.tableau.com/app/profile/shanza.saleem/viz/SalesComparisonbyRegion_17443116394220/Dashboard).

 ## Project Overview
 This project analyzes sales performance across Primary and Secondary regions to identify trends, patterns, and key business insights.
 It includes metrics on customer orders, product performance, and sub-category trends, supported by interactive visualizations.
 It enables stakeholders to identify high-performing markets, assess regional demand, and make data-driven decisions for resource allocation, marketing strategies, and sales optimization.